ssanj/babyloncandle/posts/2014-08-03-pretotype-it.markdown

 ---
 title: Pretotype it
 author: sanjiv sahayam
-tags: innovation
+tags: ideas
 ---

 A [coworker](https://twitter.com/danofhisword) introduced me to the idea of [Pretotyping](http://www.pretotyping.org).
 Although Pretotyping sounds like "Prototyping" it's quite different.
 Pretotyping is where you test out your ideas and theories for a product or service in the cheapest and quickest way possible.
 As the name of one of the pretotyping book's state:

 > "Building the right __it__ before you build __it__ right".

 The Pretotyping manifesto brings together some simple, yet powerful ideas which encourage pretotyping and innovation in general.
 I found the manifesto to be a little muddled and and I found it easier to separate it into these two groups: